 |---|---|---|---|---|

-Start by refreshing Ubuntu’s package metadata so APT sees the current Universe package state.
+Refresh Ubuntu’s package metadata before either install method so APT sees current package and Flatpak dependency information.

 sudo apt update